What is the MVP Program?

 What kind of grants are available?

 MVP Planning Grant funding is available for communities to complete a Community Resilience Building workshop and become a designated MVP Community.
 Following the workshop, the community must prepare an Action Plan report and hold a public listening session.
-MVP Planning Grants are awarded between $15,000 and $100,000 depending on scope and need and are open through May 4, 2019 to communities seeking MVP designation.
+MVP Planning Grants are awarded between $15,000 and $100,000 depending on scope and need to communities seeking MVP designation.

 • Detailed Vulnerability and Risk Assessment